Coast Guard: Oil spill closes shipping on St. Mary's River - KESQ

 Coast Guard: Oil spill closes shipping on St. Mary’s River

 SAULT STE.
 MARIE, Ontario.
-(AP) — The U.S. Coast Guard says an oil spill has closed shipping traffic on the St. Mary’s River between Ontario and Michigan’s Upper Peninsula.
-The Coast Guard said Thursday that the 5,300-gallon spill came from Algoma Steel in Sault Sainte Marie, Ontario.
-The Coast Guard is asking all traffic to stay away from the affected area.
-It says the river is closed to shipping until further notice.
+(AP) — The U.S. Coast Guard says an oil spill temporarily closed shipping traffic on the St. Mary’s River between Ontario and Michigan’s Upper Peninsula.
+The Coast Guard said Thursday that the 5,300-gallon spill came from Algoma Steel in Sault Ste.
+Marie, Ontario.
+The Coast Guard asked all traffic to stay away from the affected area.
+MLive.com reports the river reopened to shipping traffic later Thursday.
 The 75-mile river connects lakes Superior and Huron and serves as part of the border between Michigan and Ontario.
 Algoma spokeswoman Brenda Stenta said in a statement that “the source of the spill has been safely contained.”